kamleshsamrit/stripe-webhook/README.md

 > See in StripeConnectUtils.java

 ###### To validate user with Stripe Connect you need make API calls by using Clinet id and secrete.
-To download dependencies or jar file visit [here](https://mvnrepository.com/artifact/com.stripe/stripe-java)
+To download dependencies and jars please visit [here](https://mvnrepository.com/artifact/com.stripe/stripe-java)

 In StripeConnectUtils.java methods are arranged by this flow:
 1. Create Authorization URL